A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: THEORY AND MODEL

+where $F_\textrm{ent}$ denotes the entropic translational free energy $ F_\textrm{ent}=-3 N k_\textrm{B}T\ln(0.646+\zeta_d-\zeta-\alpha\gamma^2)$~\cite{kim2016}.
+We derive the plateau shear modulus by taking the derivative of the total free energy, Eq.~\eqref{eq:7}, under the minimization condition $\zeta_d=\zeta^{*}_d$ as explained in \cite{mason2014crossover} and analyze the shear modulus for different concentrations and various temperatures.
 It is helpful and informative to assess the plateau shear modulus under conditions where the corona term is omitted and $k_\text{B}T$ approaches zero.
 According to findings in \cite{mason2014crossover}, substituting $\sigma/R$ by $E^\ast/10$ the corresponding formula for the shear modulus is:

-This expression is expected to be the prevailing term for $\zeta>0.646$.
-In the following, based on previous emulsion studies~\cite{mason2014crossover,kim2016}, we set $\alpha=1$ and $\xi= 0.15$ and consider $E^\ast$ an effective core contact elasticity parameter.